piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## So which is it?
 Both.

 Unfortunately, there is no easy answer.
-It's a balance of both types of engagement.
+It's a balance of both types of mentoring.

 Why?
 Well, in our experience, we've learned that each model has its pros and cons.
 That is why we have always opted to run a hybrid model.
 Most accelerators try to do the same.